warrior-cultures-and-training

 Northland (Ngāpuhi)

-Northland carving often features larger, more rounded heads, prominent faces, and a distinct lack of the intense surface decoration seen in Te Arawa.
+Northland carving often features larger, more rounded heads, prominent faces with strong brows, and a distinct lack of the intense surface decoration seen in Te Arawa.
 The forms are simpler and more powerful, reflecting the ancient origins of carving in the region.
+The figures sometimes appear more frontal and static, with the storytelling carried by the overall composition rather than intricate detail.
+Ngāpuhi carvers have also been known for their work in bone and whale ivory.

 The Symbolic Vocabulary: Reading the Carving

 Whakairo is a written language of form and symbol.
-Knowing how to "read" a carving unlocks the stories and values of the tribe.
+Knowing how to “read” a carving unlocks the stories and values of the tribe.
+Every motif, every gesture, every angle carries meaning that has been passed down for generations.
+A meeting house can be read like a book, with the carvings along the walls telling the sequence of the tribe’s history from arrival in Aotearoa to the present day.

 Key Motifs and Their Meanings

-• Tiki: Possibly the most iconic Maori form.
-The tiki figure represents the first human and is associated with human knowledge and fertility.
-The hei tiki pendant is one of the mostrecognizable taonga.
-Its tilted head and distorted form are highly symbolic, though the exact meaning is debated among iwi.
+- Tiki: Possibly the most iconic Māori form.
+The tiki figure represents the first human (Tiki himself) and is associated with human knowledge, fertility, and the life force.
+The hei tiki pendant is one of the most recognizable taonga.
+Its tilted head and distorted form are highly symbolic, representing the human embryo and the cycle of birth and death.
+The exact meaning varies among iwi.

-Every position of the hands, the shape of the mouth, and the adornment of the head carries specific meaning.
+- Human Figure (Tangata): The human figure is the central element of most whakairo.
+The position of the hands, the shape of the mouth, and the adornment of the head carry specific meaning.
 A figure with its tongue out (whetero) is a sign of defiance and challenge.
 A figure with its hand placed over its chest signifies peace and respect.
+Hands on hips indicate strength and authority.
+The eyes are often made of pāua shell or other reflective materials, giving the carving a lifelike gaze.

 Cultural Significance in the Modern Era